bcgov/fbp-go/README.md

 BUI no longer changing when fuel type changes.
 PDF slider no longer showing for M1/M2.
 2 decimal places for fuel consumption.
 Slope limited to 60%.
 GFL changed to slider (resolves various bugs relating to text input).

 - [x] Re-factor - removing "basic" screen code from app (just commented out for now, in case we want to bring it back in).
 - [x] FBP: Switch grass fuel load to slider.
+(0.05 minimum, 1.00 maximum).
 - [ ] FBP: Consider input option without sliders.
 - [x] FBP: FFMC lower limit kept at 80 (values lower than 80 not deemed relevant).
 - [ ] FBP: Incorporate card sort feedback.